oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_unroll/README.md

 a[3] += 1;
 a[4] += 1;
 ```
 A full unroll is a special case where the unroll factor is equal to the number of loop iterations.
-Here, the the Intel® oneAPI DPC++ Compiler for FPGA instantiates five adders instead of the one adder.
+Here, the Intel® oneAPI DPC++ Compiler for FPGA instantiates five adders instead of one adder.

 ### Example: Partial-Loop Unrolling